telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/font-awesome-icons-in-custom-grid-command-buttons.md

 ---
 title: Use FontAwesome Icons in Kendo UI Grid
-page_title:  Use FontAwesome Icons in Custom Command Buttons | Kendo UI Grid Widget
+page_title:  Use FontAwesome Icons in Custom Command Buttons | Kendo UI Grid
 description: "Learn how to use FontAwesome icons in the Kendo UI Grid widget."
 slug: howto_use_fontawesomeiconsin_custom_command_buttons_grid
 ---